lnxjedi/gopherbot/README.md

 * **The DevOps Swiss-Army Chainsaw**

 ## What does Gopherbot *do*?
 **Gopherbot** runs as a process or container in your infrastructure and connects to your team chat.
-From there it can respond to CLI-like commands written in Bash, Ruby or Python (\*), and perform any number of functions to provision resources, run reports and scheduled jobs, deploy software or interact with CI/CD - just about anything a DevOps engineer might want to provide in team chat.
+From there it can respond to CLI-like commands written in Bash, Ruby or Python (\*), and perform any number of functions to provision resources, run reports and scheduled jobs, deploy software or interact with CI/CD - just about any functionality a DevOps engineer might want to provide in team chat.
 You can find a lot more information in the [introduction](https://lnxjedi.github.io/gopherbot/Introduction.html) of the online manual.

 ## Major Features
 * Powerful pipeline-oriented engine for creating and combining reusable components in multiple scripting languages